LEI RBI

 An LEI consists of 20 characters and will be issued to each company once:

-• The following 12 characters consist of letters and numbers and are unique for each company.
+- The following 14 characters are letters and numbers and are unique for each company.

 The Legal Entity Identifier information needs to be updated every 12 months.

-Entities can obtain an LEI from any Local Operating Units (LOUs) accredited by the Global Legal Entity Identifier Foundation (GLEIF), the partner tasked to support the use and implementation of the LEI.
-In India LEI can be obtained from LEI Register India, who offers the fastest and most affordable LEI obtaining process.
+Entities can obtain an LEI from any Local Operating Units (LOUs) accredited by the Global Legal Entity Identifier Foundation (GLEIF), the partner tasked with supporting the use and implementation of the LEI.
+LEI can be obtained in India from LEI Register India, which offers the fastest and most affordable LEI-obtaining process.

-Before the universal adoption of the open LEI system, there were many inefficient, predominantly proprietary identifiers that often provided false or outdated information.
+Before the universal adoption of the open LEI system, many inefficient, predominantly proprietary identifiers often provided false or outdated information.
 As information reliability is the foundation of trade, any shortcoming affects everything from the ability to process transactions to the capacity to discern systematic risk automatically.
-The open LEI system solves this problem by providing permanent, IP-free, unique identifiers for all entities who undertake financial transactions.
+The open LEI system solves this problem by providing permanent, IP-free, unique identifiers for all entities undertaking financial transactions.

-Anyone can access the open LEI data, that includes:
+Anyone can access the open LEI data, which includes:

 LEI RBI circular

-Only those who obtained an LEI code on or before the due dates applicable to them are able to undertake transactions in these financial markets after the due date, either as an issuer, an investor, as a seller or a buyer.
-Transactions undertaken on recognised stock exchanges are outside the purview of the LEI requirement.
+Only those who obtained an LEI code on or before the due dates applicable to them can undertake transactions in these financial markets after the due date, either as an issuer, an investor, a seller, or a buyer.
+Transactions undertaken on recognized stock exchanges are outside the purview of the LEI requirement.

-While all inter-bank transactions are subject to LEI requirement, in case of non-derivative forex transactions, client transactions shall require LEI code for transactions involving an amount equivalent to or exceeding one million USD or equivalent in other currencies.
+While all inter-bank transactions are subject to the LEI requirement, in the case of non-derivative forex transactions, client transactions shall require an LEI code for transactions involving an amount equivalent to or exceeding one million USD or equivalent in other currencies.

 Financial transactions undertaken by non-resident entities in the relevant markets are also required to obtain an LEI code.
 Such entities that are not legal entities in their country of incorporation (e.g., funds operated by a non-resident parent/management company that are each registered as a Foreign Portfolio Investment) shall use the LEI code of the parent/management company.

-All entities responsible for executing transactions, reporting or for depository functions in these markets should capture the LEI code of the transacting participants in their systems.
+All entities responsible for executing transactions, reporting, or depository functions in these markets should capture the LEI code of the transacting participants in their systems.

-As mentioned before LEI code needs to be renewed yearly to keep the data accurate and up-to-date.
-Therefore all entities undertaking financial transactions should make sure that their LEI code is considered current under the rules of the Global LEI system.
+As mentioned, the LEI code must be renewed yearly to keep the data accurate and up-to-date.
+Therefore, all entities undertaking financial transactions should ensure that their LEI code is considered current under the rules of the Global LEI System.
 Lapsed LEI codes will be deemed invalid for transactions in markets regulated by RBI.